MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/conceptual-configurations.md

 This at-scale enforcement ensures a common baseline configuration (containing configurations like ClusterRoleBindings, RoleBindings, and NetworkPolicy) can be applied across an entire fleet or inventory of Azure Arc-enabled Kubernetes clusters.

+> [!IMPORTANT]
+> The documents in this section are for GitOps with Flux v1.
+GitOps with Flux v2 is now available for Azure Arc-enabled Kubernetes and Azure Kubernetes Service (AKS) clusters; [learn about GitOps with Flux v2](./conceptual-gitops-flux2.md).
+We recommend [migrating to Flux v2](conceptual-gitops-flux2.md#migrate-from-flux-v1) as soon as possible.
+>
+> Support for Flux v1-based cluster configuration resources created prior to January 1, 2024 will end on [May 24, 2025](https://azure.microsoft.com/updates/migrate-your-gitops-configurations-from-flux-v1-to-flux-v2-by-24-may-2025/).
+Starting on January 1, 2024, you won't be able to create new Flux v1-based cluster configuration resources.

 ## Next steps

 * Use our quickstart to [connect a Kubernetes cluster to Azure Arc](./quickstart-connect-cluster.md).